railwayapp/docs/src/docs/deploy/integrations.md

 Use the [Railway Vercel
 integration](https://vercel.com/changelog/railway-integration-postgres-redis-mysql)
-to provide your production and preview deploys with access to your [Railway environments](/develop/environments).
+to provide your production and preview deployments with access to your [Railway environments](/develop/environments).

 Under Project Settings > Integrations in your project dashboard, you can connect to your Vercel account, specify a team, project, and production/preview environments.
-We will then provide your production and preview deploys on Vercel with all the environment variables needed to connect to your Railway environments.
+We will then provide your production and preview deployments on Vercel with all the environment variables needed to connect to your Railway environments.

-This allows you to keep production and preview deploy databases separate.
+This allows you to keep production and preview deployment databases separate.

 ### Other Platforms